What if I told you that all the previous posts in the Design 101 series could make you money?

 If the decisions about color, typefaces and overall style have been determined, all you have to do is put together the information in the established format.

 Elements of (Graphic) Style

 Each client has a particular style.
-Over time, I implement their style in everything I do for them.
-If you pick up a piece I designed for a client three years ago, it will look similar to something I designed last week.
+Over time, I implemented their style in everything I did for them.
+If you picked up a piece I designed for a client three years ago, it will look similar to something I designed last week.
 You’ll be able to tell both marketing pieces came from the same organization.